Change language: Dutch (Nederlands)

 Remains of old Zandvoort

 Look at the angle between the surface and the fence.
-You can recognize the banking of the corner here!
+Here you could recognize the banking of the corner!

 In the old day’s this was the beginning of the 1050 metres long Start/Finish straight.
-Now it’s the last piece of surface from old Zandvoort!
+This was the last piece of surface from old Zandvoort, which is now also gone!

 Here ends our lap at old Zandvoort at Start/Finish.